tangowithcode/tango_with_django_2/manuscript/chapter16-rango-hints.md

 4. Once this form has been completed, the form will be submitted and processed.
 If successful, they will then be redirected to the new `/rango/register_profile/` page, allowing them to create a `UserProfile` instance.
 5. Once this has been completed and submitted, the user will be redirected to the homepage.
 Registration will then be complete.

-These steps must happen in this order as the way we implement the new `register_profile()` view will assume that a user has created a standard `django.contrib.auth.models.User` instance beforehand.
-This will be required to link to their new `UserProfile` instance!
+Order here is important as the way we implement the new `register_profile()` view will assume that a user has created a standard `User` instance beforehand.
+This will be required to link to their new `UserProfile` instance and ensure referential integrity is maintained!

 ### Creating a Profile Registration Template
 First, let's focus on creating a simple template that will provide the necessary HTML markup for displaying the `UserProfileForm` form fields.
 As we mentioned previously, we'll be keeping the `django-registration-redux` forms separate from the new profile registration form -- this new template will belong in the `rango` `templates` directory.
 Remember, we're not dealing with built-in Django models here -- we are dealing with the creation of an instance of a custom-made model.